cabforum/servercert/docs/BR.md

 |ECC curve|NIST P-256, P-384, or P-521|NIST P-256, P-384, or P-521|
 |Minimum DSA modulus and divisor size (bits)|L= 2048, N= 224  or  L= 2048, N= 256|L= 2048 N= 224 or L= 2048 N= 256

-\* SHA-1 MAY be used with RSA keys until SHA-256 is supported widely by browsers used by a substantial portion of relying-parties worldwide.
+\* SHA-1 MAY be used with RSA keys in accordance with the criteria defined in Section 7.1.3.

 \*\* A Root CA Certificate issued prior to 31 Dec.
 2010 with an RSA key size less than 2048 bits MAY still serve as a trust anchor for Subscriber Certificates issued in accordance with these Requirements.